-The real corona is not of uniform brightness as supposed in the model, as shown in Fig.8, we should look at the effects of small bright regions, anywhere on the solar disk, on the observed curve.
+The real corona is not of uniform brightness as supposed in the model.
+As shown in Fig.8, we should look into the effects from small bright regions anywhere on the solar disk, on the observed curve.

 Fig. 8 Image of the Sun at 1.4 GHz by G.A.Dulk and D.E.Gary on 1981 sep.26, using the VLA with a resolution of 40 arcsec (Image courtesy of NRAO/AUI)